nrwl/nx/docs/nx-cloud/reference/custom-steps.md

     - **aggregate**: If `using` is set to `aggregate`, then only `steps` can be used.
   - **main**: Path to the main script to run (only if `using` is `node`).
   - **post**: Path to the post script to run (only if `using` is `node`).
+    - runs before the agent is cleaned up
   - **steps**: A list of sub-steps to be executed (only if `using` is `aggregate`).
 Steps follow the same definition as [launch templates](/ci/reference/launch-templates#launch-template-structure).

 - **inputs**: